TamarCurry/OpenFLTextPerformance/README.md

 BUG BOUNTY - $25 TO IMPROVE PERFORMANCE WITH OPENFL TEXTFIELDS

 Included in this repo is a simple test case that illustrates the issue.
-Source code can be found in src/Main.hx.
+Source code can be found in src/Main.hx or you can try it out at http://tamarcurry.com/openFLTextPerformance/

 In HTML5 builds of OpenFL projects, there is significant slowdown when using the appendText(...) function in openfl.text.TextField when displaying large amounts of text.